-As of 2017, Georgia is the third state to allow for the operation of AVs without human operators present in the vehicle
+As of 2017, Georgia is the third state to allow for the operation of AVs without human operators present in the vehicle.

-At this time there are only programs testing AV technology in Georgia in the Atlanta area.
+At this time there are only programs testing AV technology in the Atlanta area.
 The highest application and advancement of automated vehicles is in the trucking/freight industry.
-The Savannah metropolitan area is a large trucking region and this could provide Garden City with the opportunity to serve as a testing ground for the advancement of this technology.
+The Savannah metropolitan area is a large trucking region, which could provide Pooler with the opportunity to serve as a testing ground for the advancement of this technology.